 Human exploration and activity has transformed the natural world, and a paper recently published in Nature gives us some numbers to accompany our sense of that ever-snowballing change.
 The Wildlife Conservation Society summarizes it in a news release: "23 percent of the world's landmass can now be considered wilderness, with the rest—excluding Antarctica—lost to the direct effects of human activities."

 The criteria by which the Nature paper examined Earth included a focus on built environments, crop and pasture lands, population density, night-time lights, roadways, railways, and navigable waterways, and the scale of the details found using that criteria are shocking, as the authors, James E. M. Watson, James R. Allan and colleagues, write:

 Such a large impact seems to be relegated to comparably few actors as well.
-Twenty nations hold control over 94% of the marine and terrestrial earth.
-Five nations—Russia, Canada, Australia, the U.S., and Brazil—control 70%.
+Twenty nations hold control over 94 percent of the marine and terrestrial earth.
+Five nations — Russia, Canada, Australia, the U.S., and Brazil — control 70 percent.